pengbits/sho-styleguide/src/slider/index.md

 ---
 # Slider

+In previous versions of the slider, slidable content was manipulated with JavaScript only.
+In this updated version, we have pivoted to let the user make use of horizontal scrolling via `overflow-x: scroll` on both desktop and mobile.
+The use of side arrows to control scrolling via JS still exists on desktop/tablet in addition to the horizontal swipe behavior.

 A Slider should
-- provide a simple pagination strategy for a horizontal 'band' of content, by clicking or tapping on an arrow you reveal content that is offscreen
+- provide a simple pagination strategy for a horizontal 'band' of content, by swiping horizontally OR by clicking/tapping on an arrow you reveal content that is offscreen
-- _TODO_ handle differently sized cards (be agnostic about contents)
-- provide a mechanism for jumping to a specific card (add a classname of `.slider__item` to each item)
+- Sliders should be swipe-able/side-scrollable on both desktop and mobile.
-- works on desktop and mobile and is swipeable
+- Control arrows should only be seen on desktop and tablets
+- Control arrows should cause the slider to “snap to grid”, even when the starting position is not snapped to grid due to previous scrolling
+- In instances where the browser width is small but controls still exists, “previous” scrolling will most likely only scroll back one image at a time.
+This is due to the calculations involved scrolling back too far if the initial position was not snapped to grid (ie, some promos were overlooked)
 - the default rotation style is none
+- to add the behavior where a grid is drawn at higher breakpoints add the attribute `data-grid-at=768` where the supplied integer is the window size above which the grid should be drawn
 - _TODO_ add infinite rotation if configured with `data-rotate=infinite`
-- to add the behavior where a grid is drawn at higher breakpoints add the attribute `data-grid-at=768` where the supplied integer is the window size above which the grid should be drawn
-- by default the carousel snaps to an item on mobile to disable this functionality you can add `data-mobile-snap=false`
+- _TODO_ handle differently sized cards (be agnostic about contents)

 ```html
 <div class="slider js-slider">